phpb-com/docker-gitlab/README.md

 > Alternatively image is available from quay.io `quay.io/gotfix/gitlab:9.1.2`

-> **NOTE**: This project was forked from [sameersbn/docker-gitlab](https://github.com/sameersbn/docker-gitlab) to maintain slightly more modern and less conservative (i.e., things will  break) version of GitLab docker image.

 # Canonical source

 The canonical source of the repository is [hosted on gotfix.com](https://gotfix.com/docker/gitlab).